PlotMap: Automated Layout Design for Building Game Worlds: Task Dataset Generation

 \subsection{Constraint Generation}

-Synthetic facility layout tasks are generated by associating a set of random constraints to randomly sampled maps.
-In this work, we consider a list of $12$ constraint types, listed in Table~\ref{tab:constraint_types}, along with their number of occurrences in the $10,000$ task dataset.
-A constraint type $ConstraintType(b_1, \dots, b_m, p_1, \dots, p_n)$ is {\em instantiated} to become a constraint by substituting each of $b_1, \dots, b_m$ with a biome type, and each of $p_1, \dots, p_m$ with a plot facility id ($m \geq 0, n\geq 0$).
+Facility layout tasks are generated by associating a set of random constraints to randomly chosen map.
+Figure~\ref{fig:constraint_type_table} lists the constraint types and their frequency in the dataset.
+The constraint types were selected to cover common geometric relations between points (facilities) and polygons (biomes), and they are represented as unary, binary and ternary relations.

 For each constraint type, we define a heuristic function for evaluating an existing facility layout w.r.t. any instantiation of the constraint type.
-The function returns a real number in $[0.0, 1.0]$ with $1.0$ meaning fully satisfied and $0.0$ completely not satisfied.
-These functions are used to check if the randomly generated constrants are satisfied by a random layout.
-They are also used in Section \ref{sec:rl_formulation} for computing the reward.
+The function returns a real number in $[0.0, 1.0]$ with $1.0$ meaning fully satisfied and $0.0$ completely unsatisfied.\footnote{E.g., closeTo(x,y) is negatively correlated to the distance between x and y, and reaches 1 when their distance is less than a certain threshold.} These functions are used to check if the randomly generated constraints are satisfied by a random layout and to compute the objective value or reward.
+We associate with each constraint a natural language utterance (e.g., ``Fordlen Bay and Snapfoot Forest are separated by the ocean.'') for training the RL model.
 Tasks are then generated following Algorithm \ref{alg:task_generation}.
-Note that, as the constraints are extracted from an example layout, this procedure guarantees that the generated tasks are solvable.
+Note that, as the constraints are extracted from an example layout, they are guaranteed to be solvable.